George Clare (writer)

-George Peter Clare (né Georg Klaar) (21 December 1920 – 26 March 2009) was a British author and Holocaust survivor who wrote Last Waltz in Vienna and Berlin Days, both autobiographies.
+George Peter Clare (né Georg Klaar) (21 December 1920 – 26 March 2009) was a British author and Holocaust survivor who wrote autobiographies Last Waltz in Vienna and Berlin Days.
 Last Waltz won the 1982 WH Smith Literary Award.

 He was born in Vienna in 1920; his father, Ernst Klaar, was an assimilated Jewish banker.
 He fought during World War II for the British Army and worked as a news editor for many years, including for Axel Springer AG.
-He was naturalised in 1947.
+He was naturalised as a British citizen in 1947.
 He died on 26 March 2009, aged 88.

 His mother was Stella Ernestyne.
-The Klaars were an upper class family and George claimed that they led easy lives until the war.
-He came from a family of doctors, his grandfather was an army surgeon and the first Jew to reach a high military rank and his grandfather was a distinguished doctor also.
+The Klaars were an upper-class family, and George said that they led easy lives until the war.
+He came from a family of doctors; his grandfather was an army surgeon and the first Jew to reach a high military rank, and his grandfather was a distinguished doctor also.

 In 2005 he was awarded an honorary doctorate by NUI Galway.

-George was married to Lisl Beck, his childhood sweetheart, from 1939 to 1965.
+George was married to Lisl Beck, his childhood sweetheart, from 1939 until the marriage was dissolved in 1964.
 They had one son and two daughters.
 He went on to marry his Foreign News Service secretary, Christel Vorbringer in 1965.
 They remained married until his death.

 Books

 In Last Waltz in Vienna he recounts his childhood and life as a Jew in Vienna and goes on to describe Hitler's rise to power and the catastrophe that followed, including his parents' death in Auschwitz.
 It also tells of his escape to Ireland where he married Lisl Beck, and subsequent enlistment in the British Army, first in the Pioneer Corps and then in the Royal Artillery.

-In Berlin Days he recounts his work at the denazification bureaucracy, where he became highly skilled in identifying lies and omissions in application forms.
+In Berlin Days (1989) he recounts his work at the denazification bureaucracy, where he became highly skilled in identifying lies and omissions in application forms.